SREEGEETHES/my-blogs/_posts/2026-08-03-building-omnicard-local-first-ai-media-manager.md

 I wanted OmniCard to feel like a native desktop application instead of another web app.

-The backend is written in Python and FastAPI, while the interface is displayed using **pywebview**.
+The backend is written in Python using FastAPI, while the interface runs inside a native window powered by **pywebview**.

-The final application can be packaged into a standalone executable using **PyInstaller**, making installation simple for end users.
+For distribution, the application is packaged into a standalone executable using **PyInstaller**, allowing users to install and run OmniCard without setting up a Python environment.

 ---

 ## Deployment

-I also built a landing page for the project using GitHub Pages.
+The project also includes a landing page hosted with GitHub Pages.

-Every push automatically redeploys the website through GitHub Actions, so publishing updates is as simple as pushing new commits.
+Every push to the repository automatically redeploys the website using GitHub Actions, making publishing updates as simple as pushing a commit.

-Project links:
+### Project Links

 **Landing Page**